18 Best Usability Testing Tools in 2024: Comparison Guide

 3. UXtweak

-Website and prototype testing.
+Website and prototype testing for UAT teams.

 • Card sorting and tree testing, for content organization

-• Prototype, mobile, and website testing
+• Prototype, mobile, and website testing, plus surveys and analytics

 • Preference and five-second tests to identify what designs perform best